-• The method tries to handle both failover and handover scenarios with one single sequential receipe.
+- The method tries to handle both failover and handover scenarios with one single sequential receipe.
 In case of a true failover scenario where it is already known for sure that side A is badly damaged, this method will unnecessarily waste time for phase 2.
-This could be fixed by introduction of a conceptual distinction between handover and failover, but it would not fix the following problems.
+This could be fixed by introduction of a conceptual distinction between handover and failover, but it would not fix the following problems. - Before phase4 is started (which will re-establish the service from a user's perspective), a lot of time is wasted by both phases 2 and 3.
+Even if phase 2 would be skipped, phase 3 would unnecessarily cost some time.
+In the next paragraph, an alternative method is explained which eliminates any unnecessary waiting time at all. - The above method is adapted to the shared-disk model.
+It does not take advantage of the shared-nothing model, where further possibilities for better solutions exist.

-7.2.
+7.1.
 Avoiding Inappropriate Clustermanager Types for Medium and Long-Distance Replication